 For easy integration of this driver into the application it is handy to use: Preconfigurations in group "3964 and RK512 communication protocol"

-For the correct response to the Slave message it is mostly necessary to use the onDataReceive event that fires AFTER the data receipt but BEFORE sending the response.
-You can find in this event (from data of the Data-received page) how the response should be and accordingly to set the data on the Data-sent page.
+For the correct response to the Slave message it is mostly necessary to use the onDataReceive event that is triggered after the data receipt but before sending the response.
+You can find in this event (from variables on the "Data-received" page) how the response should be and accordingly to set the data on the "Data-sent" page.

 |Baud rate||9600 Bd|